 Even after the divorce, you and the other parent still have the duty of parenting your children.
 This should remain a priority for both of you.

-Co-parenting arrangements detail what responsibilities each parent has in bringing up their children after a divorce.
+Co-parenting arrangements detail the responsibilities you and the other parent have in bringing up your children after divorce.
 Having arrangements that co-parents have agreed on beforehand will provide both children and parents with stability and predictability after a divorce.
 Children do best when parents minimise their conflict, and this can be attained through having clear and consistent arrangements.

-Parenting needs would differ according to the age of your children.
+The needs of your children will vary according to their ages.
 You may find some guidelines on what children of the different age groups require in terms of contact time with each parent below.
 At the end of the day, having clear, predictable, and consistent routines is most crucial for children of any age.
-You and the other parent would also need to monitor how your children are coping with the arrangements set out and make changes accordingly to best suit your children’s needs.
+You and the other parent would also need to monitor how your children are coping with the arrangements and make changes accordingly to best suit your children’s needs.